Here are the most ideal and best things to do in Seattle, Washington, for those spending time in the city for a cruise vacation.

 2. Frye Art Museum

-Just 10 minutes by car from downtown, you can be relaxing on your beach chair and wiggling your toes in the sand at Alki Beach.
+Just 10 minutes by car from downtown, you can relax on your beach chair and wiggle your toes in the sand at Alki Beach.
 Just 6 miles from the cruise port, this is one of the best things to do in Seattle if you like watching boats and ferries coming and going from the port.

 5. Walk the Elliott Bay Trail